Germardies/Germardies/README.md

 - 👀 I’m interested in VisualBasic
 - 🌱 I’m currently learning English and GitHub (HAHA)
 - 💞️ I’m looking to collaborate on with people who let me program in my free time
-- 📫 How to reach me only here
+- 📫 How to reach me: Who finds me, can write to me

 <!---
 Germardies/Germardies is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.